 Location

 One of the advantages of retirement is that you aren’t tied to living where you can find employment.
 At the moment I’m living in the Hawkesbury Valley on the northwestern outskirts of Sydney Australia, at the base of the beautiful Blue Mountains.
 Not country but not quite city, the best and worst of both.
-This will hopefully change sometime soon.
-But that’s a story for another day.

 My Christian faith is an important part of who I am.
 But this isn’t an appropriate place to discuss that.
 Other interests include baking and fountain pens.

 I would like to travel around this great country a little more.
 My car, a 1994 Subaru Liberty Rallye that I’ve had from new, is the perfect vehicle for such travels as past experience has shown.
+I’ve added a second vehicle, a Renault Koleos, as an option especially when travelling with more gear.

 I value your feedback, please use the form below to let me know what you think of my blog, any suggestions and ideas are appreciated.